camjewell11/Mokha-Loot-Tracker/README.md

 # Mokha Loot Tracker

-A RuneLite plugin that tracks lost loot, claimed loot, supplies, and deaths during Doom of Mokhaiotl encounters in Old School RuneScape.
+A comprehensive RuneLite plugin for tracking loot, supplies, and deaths during Doom of Mokhaiotl encounters in Old School RuneScape.
+Mokha Loot Tracker provides detailed, persistent statistics and a modern, interactive UI for maximizing your Mokhaiotl profits.

 <img width="1887" height="1009" alt="image" src="https://github.com/user-attachments/assets/5394fc2c-d219-4f1d-8a98-62dd2dab5747" />

 ## Features

-- **Death Tracking**: Automatically tracks each death in the Mokha arena
+- **Death Tracking**: Automatically records each death in the Mokha arena, including wave and lost loot.
-- **Lost Loot Monitoring**: Records the value of unclaimed loot when you die
+- **Lost Loot Monitoring**: Tracks the value and item breakdown of unclaimed loot lost on death, per wave.
-- **Claimed Loot Tracking**: Tracks loot successfully claimed via "Claim and Leave" button
+- **Claimed Loot Tracking**: Tracks loot successfully claimed, with per-wave and combined breakdowns.
-- **Per-Wave Breakdown**: View both lost and claimed loot organized by wave (expandable sections)
+- **Per-Wave & Combined Views**: Expandable/collapsible sections for claimed and unclaimed loot by wave, plus a combined all-waves view with bullet-style formatting and tooltips.
-- **Profit/Loss Calculation**: Shows total claimed minus supply cost with color-coded results (green for profit, red for loss)
+- **Profit/Loss Calculation**: Shows total claimed minus supply cost, color-coded (green for profit, red for loss).
-- **Supplies Tracking**: Tracks supplies consumed per run (live) and across runs (historical), including potions/runes with dose normalization; paused while dead to avoid gravestone wipes
+- **Supplies Tracking**: Tracks supplies consumed per run (live) and across all runs (historical), including potions (dose-normalized), runes (including rune pouch), and other consumables.
-- **Item Value Exclusion**: Optional toggles to exclude Sun-kissed Bones and Spirit Seeds from value calculations (both untradable items)
+- **Configurable Item Value Exclusion**: Toggles to ignore Sun-kissed Bones and Spirit Seeds (untradable) in calculations.
-- **Item Value Threshold Filter**: Hide items below a configured GP threshold from panel display
+- **Ultra-Valuable Item Filter**: Optionally exclude items worth more than 20 million GP from totals (uniques filter).
-- **Real-time Overlay**: Shows potential loot loss during active runs
+- **Modern UI**: Collapsible/expandable sections, left-padded bullet formatting, hover tooltips for price per item, and color-coded highlights for ultra-valuable items.
-- **Persistent Statistics**: All data is saved per-account and persists across sessions
+- **Persistent Statistics**: All data is saved per-account and persists across sessions, including historical claimed/unclaimed loot, supplies, and deaths.
-- **Comprehensive Side Panel**: Detailed view including profit/loss, claimed loot by wave, unclaimed loot by wave, current run value, and supplies used
+- **Comprehensive Side Panel**: Summary, current run, claimed/unclaimed loot by wave, supplies (current/historical), and interactive controls.
+- **Data Migration**: Automatically migrates old config-based data to new file-based storage.

 ## How It Works

-The plugin automatically detects when you're in the Mokha arena and monitors your unclaimed loot value.
+Mokha Loot Tracker automatically detects when you enter the Mokha arena and tracks all loot, supplies, and deaths:

-**When you die:**
+**On Death:**

-1. Records the wave you died on
+- Records the wave and all unclaimed loot (itemized, with quantities and values).
-2. Calculates the total value of your unclaimed loot
-3. Saves individual items with quantities per wave
+- Adds lost loot to historical unclaimed statistics.
-4. Pauses supplies tracking while dead to avoid gravestone wipes
+- Pauses supplies tracking while dead to avoid gravestone wipes.
-5. Updates your statistics in the side panel

-**When you claim loot:**
+- Increments death count and updates the side panel.

+**On Claiming Loot:**

-1. Detects when you click "Claim and Leave" → "Leave"
+- Detects "Claim and Leave" → "Leave" sequence.
-2. Records the value of loot claimed from each wave
+- Records all loot claimed per wave (itemized, with quantities and values).
-3. Saves itemized breakdown per wave
-4. Updates claimed loot statistics and profit/loss calculation
+- Updates historical claimed statistics and profit/loss.

-## Usage
+- Tracks supplies consumed and adds to historical totals.

+**During Runs:**

+- Tracks supplies consumed in real time (potions, runes, etc.), with dose normalization for potions.
+- Monitors loot window for new loot per wave.
+- Provides a real-time overlay (if enabled) showing potential loot loss.

-### Side Panel
+## Side Panel Overview

 Click the Mokha Loot icon in the RuneLite sidebar to view:

-- **Total Claimed Value**: Combined GP value of all successfully claimed loot
-- **Supply Cost**: Total GP spent on supplies across all runs
-- **Profit/Loss**: Claimed value minus supply cost (color-coded: green for profit, red for loss)
-- **Total Unclaimed**: Combined GP value of all unclaimed loot from deaths
+- **Summary**: Total claimed, supply cost, profit/loss, total unclaimed, claim/unclaim ratio, total claims, total deaths.
-- **Current Run**: Real-time value of unclaimed loot during active runs
+- **Current Run**: Real-time value and item breakdown of unclaimed loot for the current run.
-- **Claimed Loot by Wave**: Expandable sections showing itemized loot claimed per wave
+- **Claimed Loot by Wave**: Expandable/collapsible sections for each wave (1-8, 9+), with itemized loot and values.
+Combined all-waves view available.
-- **Unclaimed Loot by Wave**: Expandable sections showing itemized loot lost per wave
+- **Unclaimed Loot by Wave**: Same as above, for loot lost on death.
+Combined all-waves view available.
-- **Supplies Used (Current Run)**: Live supplies consumed during the current run
+- **Supplies Used (Current Run)**: Live supplies consumed, with dose/rune normalization and values.
-- **Supplies Used**: Historical supplies consumed across all runs
+- **Supplies Used (All Time)**: Historical supplies consumed across all runs.

-All sections can be expanded/collapsed for convenient browsing.
+All sections support:

-### In-Game Overlay

-During active Mokha runs, an overlay appears showing:

-- Current potential loot loss if you die
-- Updates in real-time as you progress
+- Expand/collapse (▾/▸) for per-wave or combined views.
+- Bullet-style formatting with left padding for items.
+- Hover tooltips showing price per item.
+- Color-coding for ultra-valuable items (gold if >20M GP or "Dom").

-### Side Panel Controls
+## Controls

-- **Recalculate Totals**: Recalculates all statistics and reapplies ignore settings
+- **Recalculate Totals**: Recalculates all statistics and reapplies ignore/exclude settings.
+Disabled during active runs.
-- **Clear All Data**: Removes all tracked data for the current account
+- **Clear All Data**: Removes all tracked data for the current account (with confirmation).

-## Configuration
+## Configuration Options

-The plugin offers several settings:
+Accessible via RuneLite Configuration panel → Mokha Loot Tracker:

-- **Ignore Sun-kissed Bones Value**: Removes 8,000 GP per bone from loot calculations (they're untradable)
+- **Ignore Sun-kissed Bones Value**: Set value to 0 for Sun-kissed Bones (untradable, base value 8,000 GP).
-- **Ignore Spirit Seeds Value**: Removes 140,000 GP per seed from loot calculations (they're untradable)
+- **Ignore Spirit Seeds Value**: Set value to 0 for Spirit Seeds (untradable, base value 140,000 GP).

-Access settings via the RuneLite Configuration panel → Mokha Loot Tracker
+- **Exclude Uniques**: Exclude items worth more than 20 million GP from claimed/unclaimed totals.

+## Data Storage & Persistence

+- All statistics are stored locally in your RuneLite configuration and a dedicated JSON file per account.
+- Data includes: historical claimed/unclaimed loot (by wave and item), supplies used, total claimed, supply cost, claims, deaths, and more.
+- Data is automatically migrated from old config-based storage if present.

+## Technical Details

+- **Loot & Supplies Tracking**: Uses in-game events and widget parsing to track loot and supplies, including rune pouch and equipment.
+- **Data Structures**:
+  - `Map<Integer, Map<String, ItemAggregate>>` for claimed/unclaimed loot by wave.
+  - `Map<String, ItemAggregate>` for supplies used.
+  - `ItemAggregate` holds name, total quantity, price per item, total value.
+- **UI**: Java Swing-based panel with custom styling, collapsible sections, tooltips, and color-coding.
+- **Persistence**: Data is saved in `mokhaloot/historical-data.json` under your RuneLite directory.
+- **Configurable**: All major toggles and filters are exposed in the config panel.

 ## Installation